GraceMurigi/explore-weather/README.md

 #explore-weather tech stack
-The frontend is built with Reactjs and the backend is built with nodejs + expressjs
+The frontend is built with Reactjs and the backend is built with nodejs + expressjs + dark sky api

 # explore-weather setup
  -navigate to the root directory and run 'yarn install' to install the backend dependancies